qiyfoundation/Qiy-Scheme/Qiy Guide.md

 ## Abstract

-The Qiy Guide contains guidance for the different interest groups.
+The Qiy Guide contains guidance for the different interest groups of the [Qiy Scheme](Definitions.md#qiy-scheme).

 # Contents